ludocode/onramp/docs/shell.md

 The above constitutes the complete functionality of the shell.
 There are no pipes, no stream redirections, no conditionals, no control structures, no error handling, no escape sequences, no variables, no prompt, no line editing, no history, etc.

 The language is designed to be compatible with POSIX shell scripts.
-This allows us to run Onramp shell scripts with an ordinary POSIX shell for debugging purposes (as long as they use UNIX-style line endings.)
+This allows us to run Onramp shell scripts with an ordinary POSIX shell for debugging purposes.